Cora Johnstone Best and Audrey Forfar Shippam: Early life

-Cora Johnstone Best was born in Minnesota and became a medical doctor.
+Cora Johnstone Best was born in Mantorville, Minnesota.
+Her mother taught her when she was young, but she continued her education in schools and with tutors up into college.
+Her first lesson was in visual education which she would later use in her work.
+She later became a medical doctor.
+Johnstone was first published for her book The Autobiography of a Cat at only seven years old.
 She and her husband, Dr. Robert Best, ran a private hospital in Minneapolis whose work included medical care for Native American children.
 Their home in Minneapolis, "Sundance Lodge", became a meeting place for outdoor enthusiasts, poets, and scientists.
 Best was a public speaker as early as 1918 and an advocate for physical education in schools.

+Audrey Forfar Shippam was born on March 25, 1883.
+Little is known about her life aside from her exhibitions, but she was an artist who worked in sculpture, printmaking, and painting, often entering her work into exhibits, including the 1932 Fine Arts Exhibit at the Minnesota State Agricultural society in which she won third place for sculpture.
+She often went by "Belle" instead of Audrey and spent most of her life in Minnesota where she married her husband, Willis Shippam, a captain and instructor in the U.S. Artillery Corps, in 1911.
+Shippam worked as a painter and printmaker in Bulingame, California.
+She exhibited at the Golden Gate International Exposition in 1940.
+After Best's death there is little record of Shippam's life or work continuing.
+The video and slides Shippam had taken and used in lectures from the pair's expeditions are gone.

 Mountaineering

 Best credited a postcard she saw as a child of an alpine lake for her interest in mountaineering.
 In 1920, she climbed Mount Assiniboine and joined the Alpine Club of Canada (ACC).
 In 1922, Best founded the Minneapolis chapter of the ACC and was the first female head of an ACC chapter, at a time when prejudice against women participating in mountaineering was high.
+Though Best and Shippam faced many challenges these women had many accomplishments.
+They were the first females to ascend many mountains, they completed first ascents for other peaks, and were the first women to lead expeditions on many summits.

 It is not clear when Best met Shippam, but Shippam was a member of the ACC and they spent the next decade together summitting peaks on multiple continents, including a first ascent of Mount Iconoclast.
 They were also the first women to ascend Mount Hungabee.